 - Using a pen, pencil, or umbrella to try and stab someone is an Aggravated Assault.
 Under those circumstances, the item will be deemed a deadly weapon.

 In New Jersey, assault is separated into two different charges – simple assault and aggravated assault.
 Aggravated assault is the more serious of the two, and the categorization is dependent on the circumstances surrounding the alleged crime.

-Aggravated Assault Charges
+Aggravated Assault Charges in NJ

-Aggravated assault in New Jersey can be classified as a second-, third- or fourth-degree crime, and the degree of charge depends on the severity of the action.
+Aggravated assault in New Jersey can be classified as a second-, third- or fourth-degree crime, and the degree of the charge depends on the severity of the action.
 Each one varies with what the state can charge you with.
 Consulting one of our highly experienced criminal defense attorneys can help you find out where your crime may fall.

 Fourth Degree Aggravated Assault

 If you are charged with a fourth-degree aggravated assault, you are on the lower end of possible charges or penalties because the threat or injury is generally viewed as minor.
 If convicted of fourth-degree aggravated assault, you could be sentenced to up to 18 months in prison and fines of up to $10,000.